PuceBaboon/ESP_Speed_Test/README.md

 The Speed_Test_Static.ini file is closer to Ray's original and simply loops at whatever the system clock frequency is set at in the platformio.ini file.
 You can use this to ensure that your compile time setting is actually affecting the system clock.

+## PlatformIO

+The platformio.ini_example file simply shows the PlatformIO syntax for setting the ESP8266 clock speed at compile time.